chrisdudley-dev/smart-edge-cloud-thermohygrometer/README.md

 - `--seed` random seed for reproducibility
 - `--self-test` runs built-in smoke tests and exits

-> Tip: keep generated logs out of Git—add this to `.gitignore`:
+> Tip: keep generated logs out of Gitâ€”add this to `.gitignore`:
 > ```
 > data/
 > ```